simonsobs/nemo/README.rst

 If you need to acknowledge the use of **Nemo**, please cite one of `Hilton et al. (2021) <https://ui.adsabs.harvard.edu/abs/2020arXiv200911043H/abstract>`_ or `ACT-DES-HSC Collaboration (2025) <https://ui.adsabs.harvard.edu/abs/2025arXiv250721459H/abstract>`_.
-The latter describes features like multi-pass filtering and object detection available in in v0.8.0 and later.
+The latter describes features like multi-pass filtering and object detection available in v0.8.0 and later.